shoxsz/SimpleNet/README.md

 * ##### The Core
     Contains the base classes used to create and manipulate sockets: **TcpAcceptor**, **UdpStream**, etc, all this classes are non-asynchronous, but they care for thread safety as they are intended to be part of a multi-threaded enviroment.
-* ##### Utilities
+* ##### The Utility
-    The classes here are meant to extend the API core, they can provide classes to facilitate commom uses of network based applications like: creation of a multi client TCP server or an UDP host to make data streaming.
+    Contains the classes here are meant to extend the API core, they can provide classes to facilitate commom uses of network based applications like: creation of a multi client TCP server or an UDP host to make data streaming.
 There also helpers classes to create and manipulate threads and services.
 ****
 ## SimpleNet current state